Skip to content

 According to Tom’s Guide’s baby monitor testing, repurposing an old phone as a baby monitor works surprisingly well for travel.
 The setup takes about 3 minutes.
 You place the baby station where it has a clear view of the crib, keep it plugged into a charger, and lower the screen brightness.
 Most apps run in the background, so the screen can stay off on the baby station while still streaming audio and video.

-We tested this setup for two weeks straight.
-The connection stayed stable overnight as long as both devices were on the same Wi-Fi network.
-When we moved the parent phone to 4G, there was about 1.5 seconds of extra delay, but it still worked.
+This setup stays stable overnight as long as both devices are on the same Wi-Fi network.
+Switching the parent phone to 4G adds a bit of extra delay, but it still works.

 #Best Baby Monitor Apps Compared

-Here’s how the top apps stack up after our testing:
+Here’s how the top apps stack up on price and platform support:

 AppPricePlatforms